scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 (len-df)=

 `len(df)` (therefore, `df.__len__()`) gives the number of rows.
-This corresponds to the Numpy behavior of giving the number of elements on the first dimension of the array:
+This corresponds to the NumPy behavior of giving the number of elements on the first dimension of the array:

 ```{code-cell}